Calathea Care Guide

 BLOOM:

-Calathea plants rarely bloom indoors, but when they do, the flowers are usually small and not as showy as their stunning leaves.
-The beautiful foliage is the main attraction with these plants.
+Calathea plants rarely bloom inside, but when they do, the flowers are usually small and not as showy as their stunning leaves.

 ------------------------------------